Nudivirus

-Nudiviruses are a family of animal viruses that constitute the family Nudiviridae.
-Insects and marine crustaceans serve as natural hosts.
-There are 11 species in this family, assigned to 4 genera.
-Diseases associated with this family include: death in larvae, chronic disease in adults.
+Nudiviruses are a genus of arthropod viruses that constitute the family Nudiviridae.
+Insects and marine crustaceans serve as natural hosts to this family of viruses.
+Nudiviruses are double-stranded DNA viruses, with their genome notably ranging from 130 to 140 kilobases in length.
+There are 20 species in this family, assigned to 4 genera.
+Diseases associated with this family include: death in larvae, and chronic disease in adults.